hxtree/galaxyops/docs/architecture-guidelines.md

 ## Deployments

+`rush deploy` is used in CI only to copy packages and dependencies into deployable compressed file.
+Each compressed file is uploaded to S3 for AWS CodePipeline.

-`rush deploy` is intentionally not used.
-It copies files from projects to a deployment folder including applicable dependencies.
-Instead apps deploy themselves using CDK stacks via `rushx deploy`.
+Each app is capable of deployment themselves using CDK via `rushx cdk:deploy`.

 ## NestJS